rhobot/amazon-reload-balance/README.md

 }
 ```

 ## Requirements

 Intended to be run on Node 4.x or higher as a requirement of Nightmare.

 ## Why did you build this?

-Sometimes you want to automate reloading Amazon balance :)
+Sometimes you just want to automate reloading Amazon balance, right? :)

+I've been optimizing my micro management of my life and one of them is periodically
+using ~20 of my unused credit cards to prevent them from being closed.
+Otherwise, it would negatively affect my credit score.
+One option is to pay one item with each of them, such as utilities and cellphone bill.
+But I wanted to optimize more to collect more credit card points.
+I found that you can reload your Amazon balance as low as 50 cents,
+so I've been reloading the balance with all of my unused credit cards.

-In addition, I wanted to try out Nightmare, Vue, Jest, and no semicolons.
+In addition, I wanted to try out Nightmare, Vue, Jest, and no semicolons in this module, and AWS lambda with scheduled events for periodically reloading my Amazon balance.

 ## License